Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNX4QP/episode-3">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUMG8JZ/the-waning-moon-was-out">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Satou and the others have arrived in the elven homeland of Romca, the Land of<br>Wind where he plans to marry Nefritis, princess of the Ring of Wind.
-Due to<br>her shy nature, Nefritis vehemently refuses her marriage to Satou.</p>
+<p align="center">Tomo is scared to say how she feels due to traumatizing past experiences and is<br>unable to truthfully express herself to the other band members.
+Nina is currently learning the<br>guitar and asks Tomo for her assessment, and Tomo gives her harsh feedback.
+However, when<br>Tomo sees that Nina isn't giving up, it gives her the confidence to change.</p>
 </td>
 </tr>
 </table>